as08gIQ31/Skeleton-MixFormer0/README.md

 # Skeleton-MixFormer
-This repo is the official implementation for Skeleton-MixFormer: Multivariate Topology Representation for Skeleton-based Action Recognition
+This repo is the official implementation for Skeleton-MixFormer: <u>Multivariate Topology Representation for Skeleton-based Action Recognition<u>

 # Architecture of SK-MixF